mjordan/islandora_workbench_docs/docs/hooks.md

 When executed, the script processes the string content of the CSV field, and then replaces the original version of the CSV field value with the version processed by the script.
 An example preprocessor script is available in `scripts/samplepreprocessor.py`.

+CSV preprocessor scripts are also applied to page/child objects created using the `paged_content_from_directories: true` configuration setting.

 ## Post-action scripts

 Post-action scripts execute after a node is created or updated, or after a media is created.